Annotum/Annotum/readme.md

 When the workflow is not active, the `author` and `contributor` roles should act according to their default WordPress capabilities.
 See [Roles and Capabilities](http://codex.wordpress.org/Roles_and_Capabilities) in the WordPress Codex for more information on the capabilities of these roles.

+## Home Page Callouts

+You can optionally add 1 or 2 callouts to the home page, that contain announcements, notices or other important info.

+To set up callouts, log in to the WordPress admin and go to `Appearance > Theme Options`.
+You'll see two groups of fields, "Home Page Callout Left" and "Home Page Callout Right".
+Each has three fields, all optional:

+- Title: display a title in the callout.
+- URL: a valid URL.
+If provided, the title of the callout will be linked to this address.
+- Content: Free-form content.
+HTML is OK.

 ## Annotum in Your Language

 Annotum has full support for internationalization.
 It also supports right-to-left languages.
 To get Annotum running in your language, you'll want to: